Guidance and Counseling

 Direct Student Services Direct services are in-person interactions between school counselors and students and include the following:

-Counselors are also a part of the Student Support Team and in the High School, there is continuous collaboration between the Student Support Services and the counsellors.
+- Counselors are also a part of the Student Support Team and the Child Protection Team.

-College Guidance is a unique aspect of the guidance program in the high school.
+College Guidance is a separate component of the guidance program in the high school.

 At the International School of Port of Spain (ISPS), we strive to prepare our students and their families for the challenges that they will face in the future.
 Our High School Program is a college preparatory program, therefore, it is only natural that we assist our students in the transition to college/university.